scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 single plot.
-A ``GridSpace`` provides such a representation and by using the space conversion method ``.grid()`` we can easily transform our three-dimensional HoloMap into a two-dimensional GridSpace (which then allows the remaining dimension (the choice of trigonometric function) to be varied via the drop-down menu).
+A ``GridSpace`` provides such a representation and by using the space conversion method ``.grid()`` we can easily transform our three-dimensional HoloMap into a two-dimensional GridSpace (which then allows the remaining dimension, the choice of trigonometric function, to be varied via the drop-down menu).
 Finally, after composing a ``Layout`` together with the original ``HoloMap``, we let the display system handle the plotting and rendering.